-- 1 High Grade 1 (HG1): Almost the entire resource lies within this sub-vertical to steeply east dipping NNE striking structure.
+- High Grade 1 (HG1): Almost the entire resource lies within this sub-vertical to steeply east dipping NNE striking structure.
 Mineralogy consists of chalcopyrite with minor magnetite and pyrrhotite appears disseminated however can be structurally controlled at a small scale in microfractures.
-Typically HG1 contains a higher grade, 20-100cm wide "Pebble Breccia" with rounded clasts of replaced garnets.
-HG1 can be further divided in the "southern lens" which appears to be lithologically controlled by the contact between the banded biotite gneiss and garnet sericite schist, and the "northern lens" which appears structurally controlled within a dilational jog and associated sheeted vein system.
+Typically, HG1 contains a higher grade, 20-100cm wide "Pebble Breccia" with rounded clasts of replaced garnets.
+HG1 can be further divided in the "southern lens" which appears to be lithologically controlled by the contact between the banded biotite gneiss and garnet-sericite schist, and the "northern lens" which appears structurally controlled within a dilational jog and associated sheeted vein system.
 The banded biotite unit in the "southern lens" pinches out into a series of narrow splays closer to the "northern lens", however alteration is continuous, even across the 200m gap in mineralization - 2 High Grade 2 (HG2): This zone sits in the hanging wall above HG1 south lens, approximately 100-150m to the east.
 Mineralogy consists of chalcopyrite-magnetitepyrite disseminated however locally massive magnetite occurs.
 Only a single drillhole intersection was included in the 2016 resource estimate, a number of intersections have since been drilled that require interpretation before being added to the next resource estimation.
-HG2 appears more structurally complex compared to the relatively planar HG1. - 3 Disseminated Cu (LG): A zone of elevated Cu mineralization envelopes both HG1 and HG2, and is rather continuous along strike.
+HG2 appears more structurally complex compared to the relatively planar HG1.

+- 3 Disseminated Cu (LG): A zone of elevated Cu mineralization envelopes both HG1 and HG2 and is rather continuous along strike.
 Mineralization consists of chalcopyrite, pyrite, magnetite and molybdenite.
 In cross-section, the zone appears like a vertically tilted Aitik-like mineralisation, with the shallower levels pinching out before reaching the surface.
-At depth, the zone can reach widths greater than 100m and is a potential host of undiscovered high grade lenses. - 4 Tourmaline vein system: this mineralisation also exists in the hanging wall to the HG1 south lens and is interpreted to overprint the HG2 mineralisation.
-It exists as either a series of sheeted quartz tourmaline veins or an en echelon vein array that stikes roughly north-south with a dip of 70□ east.
-Individual veins can contain copper grades of up to 1% however economic widths have yet to be identified. - 5 Fe-skarn and disseminated magnetite: This mineralization style has only occasionally observed at Nautanen, massive to semi massive magnetite is found in association carbonate and a clinoamphibole-diopside skarn assemblages with minor epidote (Jansson, 2013).
-Zones of massive magnetite can be up to 1-2m in width and grade out into a stockwork-like magnetite mineralization with minor disseminated sulphides which include molybdenite.
+At depth, the zone can reach widths greater than 100m and is a potential host of undiscovered high-grade lenses. - 4 Tourmaline vein system: this mineralisation also exists in the hanging wall to the HG1 south lens and is interpreted to overprint the HG2 mineralisation.
+It exists as either a series of sheeted quartz tourmaline veins or an en-echelon vein array that strikes roughly north-south with a dip of 70° east.
+Individual veins can contain copper grades of up to 1% however economic widths have yet to be identified.